huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 You get one life.
 One chance.
 One go.
 [You make yourself either miserable or strong — the amount of work is the same.](https://www.goodreads.com/quotes/150453-we-either-make-ourselves-miserable-or-we-make-ourselves-strong) Why not create something wonderful?
 The time will pass anyway.
 [Either write something worth reading or do something worth writing.](https://www.brainyquote.com/quotes/benjamin_franklin_133951)

 Never forget your childhood dreams.
+Never lose the child inside you.
 [Have the courage to follow your own heart and intuition — they somehow already know what you truly want to become — everything else is secondary.](https://www.goodreads.com/quotes/445286-have-the-courage-to-follow-your-heart-and-intuition-they)

 Let your heart speak.
 Listen to your instinct.
 If your heart isn't in it, don't start it.
 Grab the opportunity when it presents itself, and then give it your all.